 Food Properties that allow you to Eat More and Still Lose Weight

-The problem here is that we can consume a lot of these foods before we even notice that we have eaten so much.
+The problem with these foods is that we can consume too much before we even notice how much we have eaten leading to easy weight gain.
 It’s easy to eat a bowl of ice cream in a few minutes compared to eating a steak in that time.

 2. Thermic Effect of Food

-The three food macronutrients, protein, fats, and carbohydrates have a huge variability in thermic effect.
+The three food macronutrients, namely protein, fats, and carbohydrates have great variability in their thermic effect.
 Fats cost about 2-3% of their energy content to digest, carbohydrates about 6-8% and protein costs a massive 25-30% of their energy to digest.

 3. Hormonal Effect of Food

-Foods are made up of a lot more components than just energy.
-These components that include minerals, chemicals and vitamins have various effects on our bodies.
+Foods are made up of many components, and not just energy.
+These components include minerals, chemicals and vitamins that have the ability to affect various functions in our bodies.

 2 More Reasons to Eat More Food to Lose Weight